Self-Destructive Behavior & Your True SelfAugust 14, 2014

 - You develop the ability to fight for your beliefs.
 You develop creative solutions to conflicts with the environment, with yourself, and with others – you have a healthy understanding of compromise.

 To retain a true sense of self that is not burdened with self-destructive behavior one must display of fortitude and a passionate desire to tell the truth and not resort to overeating.
 This is key to the emergence of a “True Self”.
 It is at the heart and soul of the act of taking responsibility.

 Photo credit: James Jordon cc

 ABOUT THE AUTHORDr.
-Howard Gluss is a Licensed Clinical Psychologist (Psy21522), an executive coach, author and radio show host with an expertise in psychological assessment , understanding individual, group and organizational psychology.
-Dr. Gluss is also the Director of Men’s Support Groups.
+Howard Gluss is a Licensed Clinical Psychologist (Psy21522), executive coach, author and radio show host with an expertise in psychological assessment , understanding individual, group & organizational psychology.
+Dr. Gluss is the Director of Men’s Support Groups.
 The group is open to male weight loss surgery patients or any males experiencing issues from being overweight in the Greater Los Angeles area and is free of charge.

 Read more articles by Dr. Howard Gluss!